-A description of the Investment Manager's strategy for determining how voting rights attached to ownership of Scheme Property are to be exercised for the benefit of each sub-Fund.
-Details of action taken in respect of the exercise of voting rights are also available.
+A description of the Investment Manager's strategy for determining how voting rights attached to ownership of Scheme Property are to be exercised for the benefit of each Sub-fund.
+Details of action taken in respect of voting rights are also available.